brettchalupa/stencil-site/src/docs/output-targets/docs-custom.md

 # Custom Docs Data Model

-The generated docs JSON data will in the type of `JsonDocs` which consists of main `components` array which consists of components that stencil core found and meta information such as `timestamp` and `compiler`
+The generated docs JSON data will be in the type of `JsonDocs` which consists of main `components` array which consists of components that stencil core found and meta information such as `timestamp` and `compiler`

 ## JsonDocs